ibpdas/valueline/README.md

 ValueLine works because it:

-- recognises how federated organisations actually operate
+- Recognises how federated organisations actually operate
-- clarifies the difference between contribution and attribution
+- Clarifies the difference between contribution and attribution
-- prevents unrealistic expectations around outcomes
+- Prevents unrealistic expectations around outcomes
-- makes invisible value visible
+- Makes invisible value visible
-- helps leaders focus on the few shifts that matter most
+- Helps leaders focus on the few shifts that matter most
-- reduces repeated work and misaligned effort
+- Reduces repeated work and misaligned effort

 It reframes data strategy from a list of activities to a map of how value is created.